-Our sales and marketing expenses for the year ended December 31, 2021 amounted to \$2,336,000, an increase of \$140,000, 6.4%, compared to \$2,196,000 for the year ended December 31, 2020.
-The increase in comparison with the corresponding period was mainly due to an increase in payments to consultants.
+Our sales and marketing expenses for the year ended December 31, 2022 amounted to \$3,143,000 an increase of \$807,000, or 34.55%, compared to \$2,336,000 for the year ended December 31, 2021.
+The increase primarily resulted from an increase in employees expenses mainly due to Orgad and Naiz acquisitions, increase in Amazon fees, increase in cash and equity liabilities expenses attributed to the Orgad acquisition and an increase in share based payments offset by a decrease in payments to consultants.